we-learn-js/js-training/src/slideshow/slides/ScopesAndClosures.md

-# Scope and Closures
+# Scopes and Closures

 ----

 ## What is a scope?

-> Scope, in general, refers to how the browser's javascript engine looks up identifier names at run time in order to set how they will be looked up during execution.
+> Scope, in general, refers to how the browser's javascript engine **looks up identifier names** at run time in order to set how they will be looked up during execution.

-> The scope of a variable refers to the "zone" where the variable was defined.
+> The scope of a variable refers to the **"zone"** where the variable was defined.

 Note: That definition implies that there is a lexing phase of the engine which is done prior to executing.